Thoma Deliana: Life

-In 1975, at the eve of the Sino-Albanian split, he was targeted and accused of opportunism and anti-Party spirit.
+In 1975, on the eve of the Sino-Albanian split, he was targeted and accused of opportunism and anti-Party spirit.
 He was expelled from the party together with Fadil Paçrami.
 The wave of persecution would continue soon with the demise of Koço Theodhosi, Abdyl Këllezi, Kiço Ngjela, etc., all high rank Communist officials and government ministers.

 To his list of accusations was added the favoring of former deputy ministers Hasan Duma and Mantho Bala, both accused of "immorality" and already demised.
 Deliana wrote an autocritique letter to Enver Hoxha, which saved his life.
 He was initially sent to Sinanaj village near Tepelenë where he worked as the local elementary school director.
-According to Margo Rejmer's book Mud is Sweeter than Honey, in an interview with one of Deliana's former students, the party decided being he should have a more lowly job as an "enemy of the people" which is how the party defined him.
+According to Margo Rejmer's book Mud is Sweeter than Honey, in an interview with one of Deliana's former students, the party decided he should have a more lowly job as an "enemy of the people" which is how the party defined him.
 He was sent to live in a shack with his wife and become a cowherd.
 Life became harder and harder for Deliana and his wife.
 Later he was removed from that position and sent to work in the state-controlled agricultural cooperative where he worked in animal husbandry until 1987 when he retired.
 This last job for him was hard, physical labor which broke his body but not his spirit.
 He continued to loan books and teach his former student.
 Deliana spoke of the country as a cannibal, with the leader, Enver Hoxha, as the one who fed off the people, using their pain and terror.
 After his retirement, he moved back to Elbasan.

 Deliana died on 14 September 2014.